Fatima-Haouari/AuFIN/README.md

 },
 ```
 ## Users collection Indexes
-We provide the seven [indexes](https://drive.google.com/drive/u/0/folders/1y0Fhc5IFNvdg0ZdUjS5lkBB9QZaEcQ7E) we used in our experiments
+We provide the seven [indexes](https://drive.google.com/drive/u/0/folders/1y0Fhc5IFNvdg0ZdUjS5lkBB9QZaEcQ7E) for the users collection.
+We give a description of each below:
+- **bio_index**: each user is represented by his translated Twitter profile name and description.

 # Authors
 - [Fatima Haouari](https://sites.google.com/view/bigir/members/fatima-haouari) (Qatar University)